-When you die, you leave an estate of property, which can be classified as either probate or nonprobate property, that has to be distributed to living beneficiaries.
-Probate property is distributed under the supervision of the probate court, and includes property distributed according to a will and property distributed under intestacy, which is the default distribution scheme defined by state law that applies when the decedent left no will or did not include all of his property in the will.
+When you die, you leave an estate of property, which can be classified as either probate or nonprobate property, that must be distributed to living beneficiaries.
+Probate property is distributed under the supervision of the probate court, and includes property distributed according to a will and property distributed under intestacy, which is the default distribution scheme defined by state law that applies when the decedent left no will or did not include all his property in the will.
 Nonprobate property is any property that is distributed to beneficiaries outside of probate.

 Since probate is time-consuming and expensive, many people have sought ways to transfer property outside of probate upon their death.
 Although living trusts remain the best means of transferring property outside of probate, other methods — generally referred to as nonprobate transfers — are easier to implement.
 You can mix and match these nonprobate transfers with a trust or a will.
 However, people who may have large debts or liabilities may benefit by using probate, since creditors are given a certain period of time to submit a claim, after which claims would be forever barred.

 Property Passed by Contract